babenyshevs/ai-project-template/README.md

     - Stability (devset should not differ from live data)
     - Quality (missings, migtrating schema, etc)

-- Model Training and Validation
-  - Justify modelling methodology - what kind of task is to be solved
-  - Justify model architecture - how it will be solved (target definition, etc.)
-  - Experiments tracking

 - Quality metrics
   - Desired level of quality (prediction accuracy)
   - Continuous improvement (if aplicable)